Reviews You Can Rely On

 Credit: Jason Peters

-Our next three evaluation prints were a single-layer spiral faceted vase, a tall tower to look for Z-axis wobble, and a model that is close to a capital “F” to test how a sacrificial support matrix worked.
-The spiral vase made by the Creality CR-10S Pro V2 came out perfect, with the tall tower being just a bit behind, having a minuscule amount of wobble if you ran your fingers along the edge.
-The support structure cleanly came off, leaving a fairly nice surface finish on the underside of the supported area.
-Again, we did these prints in PLA only since we were having so many layer separation issues.
+The spiral vase made by the Creality CR-10S Pro V2 came out perfect, showing almost no separation and consistent wall thickness.
+The tall z-tower was just a bit behind, having a minuscule amount of wobble if you ran your fingers along the edge.
+In our printed capital “F”, the temporary support structure came off cleanly, leaving a fairly nice surface finish on the underside of the supported area.

 creality 3d cr-10s pro v2 - there was very little z-axis wobble in the taller prints and the...